tristanisham/superSnake/README.md

 # superSnake
-Snake but wiht more shit
+Snake but with more shit